cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 ### Servers communicate with browsers using the HTTP protocol

-When you search for a product, view details on it or even buy it, an **HTTP request** is sent to a web server.
+When you search for a product, view details on it, or even buy it, an **HTTP request** is sent to a web server.

 HTTP is a web standard that allows _any_ server to know what to expect when it receives an _HTTP request_: